Biometrics: Biometric functionality

-Proper biometric use is very application dependent.
-Certain biometrics will be better than others based on the required levels of convenience and security.
+Proper biometric use is application dependent.
+Certain biometrics will be more suitable than others based on the required levels of convenience and security.
 No single biometric will meet all the requirements of every possible application.

 The block diagram illustrates the two basic modes of a biometric system.
 First, in verification (or authentication) mode the system performs a one-to-one comparison of a captured biometric with a specific template stored in a biometric database in order to verify the individual is the person they claim to be.
 Three steps are involved in the verification of a person.
 In the first step, reference models for all the users are generated and stored in the model database.
 In the second step, some samples are matched with reference models to generate the genuine and impostor scores and calculate the threshold.
 The third step is the testing step.
 This process may use a smart card, username, or ID number (e.g. PIN) to indicate which template should be used for comparison.
 Positive recognition is a common use of the verification mode, "where the aim is to prevent multiple people from using the same identity".